johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 5. **Generate Audio for Symbols:**
    - Audio files can be generated using the Python script: `python scripts/generate_audio.py`.
-   - This script uses the Coqui TTS library to create MP3 files for each symbol based on `displayName` and saves them to `public/audio/`.
-Ensure you have the necessary Python dependencies installed (`pip install TTS`).
+   - This script uses the `gTTS` (Google Text-to-Speech) Python library to create MP3 files for each symbol based on `displayName` and saves them to `public/audio/`.
+Ensure you have the necessary Python dependencies installed (`pip install gTTS`).

+## Key Libraries & Services

+- **React:** Core UI library.
+- **Vite:** Build tool and development server.
+- **TypeScript:** Language for static typing.
+- **CSS Modules:** For component-scoped styling.
+- **localStorage:** Browser API used for persisting user's favorite symbols and custom sequences locally on their device.
+- **gTTS (Python library):** Used by the `scripts/generate_audio.py` script to generate audio files for symbols from text.
+This is a development utility, not a runtime dependency of the web app itself.

 ## Key Features